 PRO: Saves time, allowing you to focus on the important things

 Planning, creating, and executing social media campaigns can be a considerable time sink even for the savviest of specialists.

 The thing about social media is that it requires effort and attention every single day.
 The days of posting whatever pops into your mind whenever you’re hit by inspiration are long gone.

 Using a content calendar for social media allows you to plan ahead, create content in batches and avoid multitasking.
+Coupled with good freelance management software, it can even help you distribute and delegate work effectively to outsourced talent if you want to give your in-house team additional support.
 Basically, it’s the best way to prevent that whole rummaging-through-the-internet-like-a-raccoon-desperately-trying-to-find-stuff-to-post scenario that I’ve mentioned in the intro.

 And even though you’ll be required to attend to your social media needs each day, that doesn’t mean you have to constantly babysit your feed.
 That’s what scheduling is for.

 No matter which area of social media you specialize in, be it Instagram, Facebook, Twitter, or LinkedIn, consistency is key to achieving your goals.
 There’s no way around it.

 “It’s important that you’re remaining consistent with your marketing strategy when creating a social media calendar.
 Because it’s easy to lose sight of your strategies and goals when you’re not actively focusing on it.”, Bry’Ana Gage, Product Marketer at 500apps.

 The reason is simple: showing up in your audience’s feed consistently is a surefire way to increase engagement.
 Engagement, in turn, increases your organic reach, which will get more eyeballs on your posts, and so on and so forth.
 It’s a great way to make that pesky algorithm that everybody loves to hate notice your content.